goutham-labs/AI_Submission_SE24UCSE243/comparision_of_searches.md

-# Comparative Analysis of Uninformed Search Strategies
+# Comparision Of All Variants of Uninformed Search
 ## (Missionaries and Cannibals Problem)

 Uninformed search strategies explore the state space without using any heuristic or domain-specific knowledge.
 In this analysis, different uninformed search algorithms were applied to the Missionaries and Cannibals problem and evaluated based on their theoretical properties and practical performance.